How we can help you

 Step 3: Create a Training Program

+You can expect an experienced virtual assistant to already know how to carry out the tasks you request.
+However, you still need to provide training: to ensure the VA completes work to your standards and uses the same processes as you.
 Depending on the task, training could take a few minutes or several hours.
 Whatever the case, you will need to design some sort of onboarding.
-This will help the VA complete work to your standards and use the same processes as you.
-Training can be in the form of a document where you outline steps (perhaps with screenshots) or a video showing the procedure.
+It can be in the form of a document where you outline steps (perhaps with screenshots) or a video showing the procedure.
 If your original virtual assistant leaves, having this training program will make it easier for a new VA to pick up the work.

 Step 4: Search for a Virtual Assistant